 One of the youngest of the Ashcan School artists, George Wesley Bellows began making prints in 1916.
-Like his paintings, his lithographs incorporated a wide breadth of subject matter, depicted in realistic, often gritty, detail that signified American city life in the early 20th century in all of its vast varieties.… Read More
+Like his paintings, his lithographs incorporated a wide breadth of subject matter, depicted in realistic, often gritty, detail that signified American city life in the early 20th century in all of its vast varieties.
+Skinner is lucky enough to have eight works in the January 2018 Fine Prints & Multiples auction, spanning his career and interests.… Read More

 Pablo Picasso was a dynamic, creative force.
 He was intrigued by and experimented with countless media throughout the course of his long and illustrious career.
 Picasso’s Cubist oil paintings – some incorporating collage – of the 1910s changed the world of Western Art forever.
-He worked in crayon, pencil, and pastel and was a prolific printmaker as well.… Read More
+He worked in crayon, pencil, and pastel and was a prolific printmaker as well.
+He created sculptural works from a broad range of materials including bronze, glass, and wood.… Read More

 Photorealism arose in the 1960’s in part as a counterpoint to the Abstract Expressionist movement.
 The rejection of all representation by Abstract Expressionist artists of the 1940’s was meant to allow the viewer to focus purely on emotion and expression without the need for a deep cultural knowledge.
-It was intended to remove elitism from art.… Read More
+It was intended to remove elitism from art.
+Ironically, the very lack of subject matter, rather than being democratizing, confounded many viewers.… Read More

 This article is featured in the Journal of the Print World, January 2016 issue.